Joeymetrology/Joeymetrology/README.md

 - 👋 Hi, I’m @Joeymetrology
 - 👀 I’m interested in metrology and accomlishing the metrological algorithm with program language
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and had finished 30s tool programs using Cursor and VSCODE+Copilot in one and half months
-- 💞️ I’m looking to collaborate on the algorithm
+- 💞️ I’m looking to collaborate on the algorithms for oil&gas metering
-- 📫 How to reach me ...
+- 📫 How to reach me: ehfjo8@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Joe
 - ⚡ Fun fact: ...

 <!---